 Since that time, the Ephlats have remained a cohesive singing group -- we are now in our 64th year.
 The Ephlats have produced several albums over the years.
 At least three on vinyl, several on audio tape, and the latest five on CD.
-Our albums, including our most recent release, Hushed Intensity, can be purchased by contacting the business manager, RB Smith.
+Our albums, including our most recent release, Hushed Intensity, can be purchased by contacting us directly.

 This somewhat comprehensive history was compiled by Scott Case ('98) with the help of Jack Hyland, Jr. ('59), Richard L. Mitchell ('63) and Kendal James ('84).
 Dan Seaton ('01) and Zach Yeskel ('04) served as a contributing editors for later updates.